gitworkflows/devpod/memory-bank/components/local-app-api.md

 # Local App API

 ## Overview
-The Local App API defines the gRPC interfaces for the Local App service, which facilitates communication between a user's local machine and Gitpod workspaces.
+The Local App API defines the gRPC interfaces for the Local App service, which facilitates communication between a user's local machine and Devpod workspaces.
 This API enables port tunneling, SSH connection management, and other local-to-remote interactions.

 ## Purpose
 This API provides a standardized interface for: